pooiod/Penguinmod-Paint/README.md

 # Penguin Paint

-**Penguin Paint** is a lightweight image editor based on the original [PenguinMod](https://penguinmod.com) project.
+**Penguin Paint** is an image editor based on [PenguinMod](https://penguinmod.com)s costume editor.
 It provides a streamlined experience by focusing solely on the image editing features, making it perfect for users who want to create and edit images effortlessly.

 ## Overview